• Skip to primary navigation

 Turkey in a roasting pan being rubbed with butter.

-Rub the skin all over with a generous amount of softened, room temperature butter.
-I typically use between one and two sticks of butter for a medium sized turkey.
-You really want it well coated.
+👉 PRO TIP: I typically use between one and two sticks of butter for a medium sized turkey.
+You want it very well coated.

 Turkey in roasting pan coated with butter and seasoned salt.